cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

 **_Time Complexity_**

-How does the runtime of an algorithm changes as the size of it's input increases?
+How does the runtime of an algorithm changes as the size of its input increases?

 **_Space Complexity_** (Space = memory)